ccb-hms/ontology-mapper/README.md

 cache_ontology_set(ontology_registry_path)
 ```

 The first of these will cache a single ontology from a URL or file path, with it being referenced by an acronym that will be used to reference it later.
-An example can be found below.
+An example can be found above.
 The second function allows the user to cache several ontologies at once by referencing a CSV file of the format:
 `acronym,version,url`.
 An example is provided in `resources/ontologies.csv`